Bianca95/react/README.md

 #### Directory layout

-The created app will contain a *node_modules* folder that should stay where it is together with the *package.json* file.
-The *public* folder can be deleted after moving the *index.html* file in the *src* folder.
-Now the *src* folder should look like this:
+The created app will contain a *node_modules* folder that should stay where it is together with the *public* folder and *package.json* file.
+Create a *components* folder in the *src* folder to keep all the components in.
+Now the directory should look like this:

+app-name ->
+  node_modules -> etc
+  public ->
+    index.html
   src ->
-⋅⋅⋅index.css
-⋅⋅⋅index.html
-⋅⋅⋅js ->
-⋅⋅⋅⋅⋅⋅index.js
+    index.css
+    index.html
+    index.js
-⋅⋅⋅⋅⋅⋅components ->
+    components ->
-⋅⋅⋅⋅⋅⋅⋅⋅⋅component.js
+      component.js

 #### Create a component